 Schematic cross section showing interpreted quartz reef geometries (red) at New Moon shaft (approx. 520m south of Falcon’s Blue Moon tenement boundary) modified from New Moon Company Mine transverse section

 The Parent hole BMDD001 was designed as a stratigraphic hole to gather geological and structural information from the eastern limb of the Garden Gully anticline.
-The hole successfully identified several mineralised structures with multiple high-grade zones, with previously reported results as follows::
+The hole successfully identified several mineralised structures with multiple high-grade zones, including:

 Wedge hole BMDD001W2 confirmed the position of the Garden Gully anticline, which allowed accurate targeting of the third wedge hole, BMDD001W3, to drill down the hinge.
 The significant intercepts from BMDD001W2 and BMDD001W3 were: